 Academic promotion and award of title is a merit based process which recognises and rewards the sustained performance and contribution of our academic staff.
 It is a key part of achieving Strategy 2020, particularly our objective to grow our academic reputation.

 We are now inviting applications from academic staff at grade 6 and above for promotion as well as applications from grade 7 senior lecturers for award of title to Associate Professor.
-As has been the case with the last three promotions rounds there is no cap on the number of promotions and award of titles which can be awarded.
+As has been the case with the last four promotions rounds, there is no cap on the number of promotions and award of titles which can be awarded.

 Potential candidates should also attend one of the seven Applicant Briefings which are being held on all 3 campuses (details below).
 These briefings will provide essential information about this year’s application process as well as insights from previous promotion rounds on what makes a successful application.
 Ideally try to attend the session for your own School but if you can’t make it don’t worry – all six briefings will provide the same information.
 If you can’t attend any of the sessions listed below please contact the promotions team and we will arrange to meet with you.

-Your Worktribe profile is part of the application process so make sure it’s bang up to date.
+Your Worktribe profile is part of the application process so make sure it’s up to date.
 Lindsay Ramage (Research Information Management, RIO) runs regular worktribe health checks and Lyn Gibson (IS Information Assistant) runs repository health checks for promotions applicants by request.
-It’s first come, first served so we recommend contacting Lindsay or Lyn early to book your session.
+It’s first come, first served, so contact Lindsay or Lyn to book your session.